tty1105/tty1105.github.io/_posts/2024-07-28-blog-telescope.md

 ## cm/mm/sub-mm Telescopes
 * Telescopes in China
-  1. Purple Mountain Observatory at Delingha ([PMOD](http://www.radioast.nsdc.cn/shiyongzhinan.php)): A **13.7m** telescope works at approximately **85-115 GHz** with a velocity resolution of ~0.2 km/s, covering most of the molecular limes at 3mm band.
+  1. Purple Mountain Observatory at Delingha ([PMOD](http://www.radioast.nsdc.cn/shiyongzhinan.php)): A **13.7 m** millimeter telescope working at approximately **85-115 GHz** with a velocity resolution of **~ 0.2 km/s** and a bandwidth of **~ 1 GHz**, covering most of the molecular limes at 3mm band.
+The telescope has a 3 \times 3 beam receiver to speed up mapping observation.
+Proposal for PMOD can be submitted troughout the year, but in winter, the telescope is mainly dedicated to the MWISP observations.
+Note that you may need to ask the staff at PMOD for detailed information about the proposal writing and sensitivity estimation.
-  2.
+  2. Tianma Radio Telescope ([TMRT](http://65m.shao.cas.cn/)): A **65 m** radio telescope operated by Shanghai Astronomical Observatory (SHAO) working at **~ 1350 MHz to 50 GHz** (currently the X and Ka band, i.e. 8-9 and 30-34 GHz, receivers are not available).
+The are many modes for spectral line observation, for example, **1.5 GHz** bandwidth with **61 kHz** resolution and **8** spectral windows each with a **23.44 MHz** bandwidth and **5.7 kHz** resolution.
+The call for proposal of TMRT is issued by NAOC (English website) in August every year.
+Note that you may need to ask the staff at SHAO for detailed information about the proposal writing and sensitivity estimation.

 * Telescopes in other countries in the northern hemisphere
 * Telescopes in other countries in the southern hemisphere